India playing an important role in non-proliferation: MEA

 India is playing an important role in the global programme of non-proliferation, an official of the External Affairs Ministry said here on Friday.
 He said that the country does produce and export items which are sensitive and have dual-use, which is for both civilian and non-civilian purposes.

-"As a responsible member of the international community, India is committed to non-proliferation of sensitive and dual-use materials and technology, where the country has an impeccable record", Indra Mani Pandey, Additional Secretary (D&ISA), External Affairs ministry, said here, at an ICC event.
+"As a responsible member of the international community, India is committed to non-proliferation of sensitive and dual-use materials and technology, where the country has an impeccable record", Indra Mani Pandey, Additional Secretary (Disarmament & international security affairs) division of External Affairs ministry, said here, at an Indian Chamber of Commerce (ICC) event.
 Pandey said this only reflect the efficacy of the country's export control system which is also in the interest of national security and meeting international obligations.

 The official said that new and emerging technologies, with their potential for dual-use, pose a huge challenge to export control regime of the country.
 Pandey said "India has never been a source for proliferation.
 For manufacturing certain items which are on a special list, called SCOMET, companies engaged in their manufacture are required to obtain a license from certain government agencies to help ascertain and verify the end user".